ciralproject/ciralproject.github.io/index.md

     #background_style: bg-info
     title: DATASET
     text1: >
       For each language, a static collection of passages extracted from news articles is provided.
-The training set comprises of the static collection, approximately 10 queries per language and some binary relevance judgements for each query.
-The test set comprises approximately 30 queries per languages.
-The statistics of the collection is documented in the dataset repo, and can also be found in the table on the right.
-The table would be updated as the dataset is curated.
+The training set comprises of the static collection, approximately 10 queries per language and some binary relevance judgements for each query. <b>The queries and qrels in the train set serve as samples to help analyze relevance, and explore approaches while using the qrels for evaluation.</b> The statistics of the collection is documented in the dataset repo, and can also be found in the table on the right.

-      <p>The datasets would be made available in respective <a href="https://huggingface.co/"> Hugging Face repos</a>  according to the release date for each set.
+      <p>The datasets would be made available in respective Hugging Face repos (<a href="https://huggingface.co/datasets/CIRAL/ciral-corpus">Corpus</a>, <a href="https://huggingface.co/datasets/CIRAL/ciral/tree/main">Queries and Jugdements</a>)  according to the release date for each set.
 Participants can request for access to the training and test sets.</p>
     table: >
       <table border="1">
       <thead>